e-conomic/vml-docs/docs/smartscan.md

 `x-ratelimit-remaining`: The number of burst requests left.

-`x-ratelimit-reset`: If you have been ratelimited based on the above headers, this indicates how many seconds until you are allowed to send traffic again.
+`retry-after`: If you have been ratelimited based on the above headers, this indicates how many seconds until you are allowed to send traffic again. and always -1 if the action was allowed

+`x-ratelimit-reset`: The number of seconds until the limit will reset to its maximum capacity

 ### Example request